Many Job Opportunities

 Types of Coursework

-However, most individuals are interested in four-year programs that lead to a bachelor’s degree in registered nursing that provides a higher income.
-Because medical care has become more complex, many universities only offer bachelor’s degree programs to ensure students have complete training before beginning careers.
-Nursing programs at a university are strenuous because many science courses such as anatomy and physiology also require laboratory experiences.
-Science laboratory experiences typically include dissections of animal and human cadavers.
-Anyone studying to become a nurse must have practical training working directly with patients in physician’s offices, assisted living facilities and hospitals.
+However, most individuals are interested in four-year programs that lead to a bachelor’s degree and a higher income.
+Because medical care has become more complex, many universities only offer bachelor’s degree in nursing (BSN) programs to ensure students have complete training before beginning careers.
+BSN programs at a university are strenuous because many science courses such as anatomy and physiology also require laboratory experience.

 Maintain Excellent Grades